malloydata/malloydata.github.io/src/documentation/user_guides/malloy_by_example.md

 ### Source based on a query

+Next, we can define a source based on `q_airport_facts` to add reusable fields and source-level queries.

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/query2.malloy", "source":"/inline/query1.malloy", "isHidden": false}
 source: airport_facts is q_airport_facts extend {